By Mark Taylor

 This plant is sometimes referred to as rosenroot, arctic root or golden root.
 These names are actually used to refer to any species of Rhodiola that do not have the same properties as Rhodiola Rosea.

-There haven’t been any conclusive studies on the adaptogen properties of this plant, but the popularity of Rhodiola Rosea in Scandinavian medicine indicates that it is an efficient remedy for individuals who live in extreme conditions.
+There haven’t been any conclusive studies on the adaptogen properties of this plant, but the popularity of Rhodiola Rosea in Scandinavian medicine indicates that it is an effective remedy for individuals who live in extreme conditions.
 Rhodiola Rosea, whether you consume it as a tea or a supplement, could make you more resilient in challenging environments, including a stressful lifestyle1.

 The exact functioning of Rhodiola Rosea is unknown.
 What we do know is that the roots of this plant are rich in phenols, flavonoids, quinones and alkaloids.
 The benefits of these different nutrients could be an indication of how Rhodiola Rosea supplements work: